-- (18) The Vice-Chancellor will appoint the Chairperson of the AEC. - (19) The Chairperson of the AEC: - a. will hold a senior position (Professor or Associate Professor) at the University;
+(18) The Vice-Chancellor will appoint the Chairperson of the AEC.

+(19) The Chairperson of the AEC:

-- b. may be appointed in addition to Category A to D members; - c. will normally preside at all meetings of the AEC; - d. must impartially guide the operation of the AEC, resolving conflicts of interest related to the business of the AEC: and - e. will represent the AEC in any negotiations with the University's management or the organisation's management. - (20) When appointing the Chair, the Vice-Chancellor should consider someone independent of the care and use of animals for scientific purposes. - (21) Members of the AEC will elect a Deputy Chair from within the membership of the AEC.
+- a. will hold, or have held, a senior position at a university or other research organisation, and have suitable experience in a range of relevant methodologies; - b. may be appointed in addition to Category A to D members; - c. will normally preside at all meetings of the AEC; - d. must impartially guide the operation of the AEC, resolving conflicts of interest related to the business of the AEC; and - e. will represent the AEC in any negotiations with the University's management or the organisation's management. - (20) When appointing the Chair, the Vice-Chancellor should consider someone independent of the care and use of animals for scientific purposes. - (21) Members of the AEC will elect a Deputy Chair from within the membership of the AEC.
 In the absence of the Chair, the Deputy Chair will perform all the functions of the Chair.